James Geikie

 James Murdoch Geikie PRSE FRS LLD (23 August 1839 – 1 March 1915) was a Scottish geologist.
-He was professor of geology at Edinburgh University from 1882 to 1914.
+He was professor of geology at the University of Edinburgh from 1882 to 1914.

-Life

-Education
+Early life

 He was born in Edinburgh, the son of James Stuart Geikie and Isabella Thom, and younger brother of Sir Archibald Geikie.
 His father was a wig-maker and perfumer in Edinburgh operating from 35 North Bridge.
 James was educated at the Royal High School, Edinburgh and initially apprenticed as a printer to Archibald Constable and Company before going to University of Edinburgh to study geology.

 Career

 He served on the Geological Survey from 1862 until 1882, when he succeeded his brother as Murchison professor of geology and mineralogy at the University of Edinburgh.
 He took as his special subject of investigation the origin of surface-features, and the part played in their formation by glacial action.
 His views are embodied in his chief work, The Great Ice Age and its Relation to the Antiquity of Man (1874; 3rd ed., 1894).

 In 1871 he was elected a fellow of the Royal Society of Edinburgh.
 His proposer was his brother, Archibald Geikie.
 He served twice as vice-president (1892–97 and 1900–05) and once as president (1913–15).